Learn CSS: A Guide to Learning Cascading Style Sheets

 Grids allow developers to position elements easily and effectively on a web page.
-The grid CSS layout uses columns and rows to allow developers to design a web page without using floats and positioning, which can get complex when you’re working with larger style sheets.
+The grid CSS layout uses columns and rows to allow developers to design a web page without using floats and positioning.

 Here are the main topics you’ll want to cover to master CSS grids: